piteren/pypoks/podecide/podecide.md

 - table with the waiting player is locked at this point

 ##### Making Decisions
-DMK makes decisions (moves) for players.
-Move is selected based on:
+DMK usually makes decisions (moves) for many poker table players sitting at different tables.
-- DMK’s trainable policy
+A move is made with the Agent policy based on the given data:
+- received states (saved in ```_states_new```)
 - possible moves sent by the player
-- received states (saved in ```_states_new```)
-- any previous history saved by DMK
+- any previous history stored by DMK

-DMK decides WHEN to make decisions (```DMK.make_decisions```).
+DMK decides WHEN to make decisions (```DMK.make_decisions()```).
 DMK makes decisions for (one-some-all) players with allowed_moves saved in ```_states_new```.
 States used to make decisions are moved (appended) to ```_states_dec```, from where they are used to update DMK’s policy during training.